 darkest night and the light increases.

-Saving sacramentals that need destroyed as well as furniture and a brush pile is a great way to celebrate this solemnity with your family at home.
+Saving sacramentals throughout other seasons and holidays that need destroyed as well as furniture and a brush pile is a great way to celebrate this solemnity with your family at home.
 If you are lucky enough to have a priest attend your gathering, he can bless your fields or garden this same day.

 Do something special for your grandmothers this day.
 St. Anne is the grandmother of our Lord and this is a nice time to honor Grandma in a special way.
 This day that lands in between Mother's Day and Father's Day.